wp-plugins/gwolle-gb/readme.txt

 You can also use reCAPTCHA.
 It helps you and your visitors to fight spam at the slight cost of usability.

+= I get a warning about another reCAPTCHA library =

+Apparently you use a theme or other plugin with its own reCAPTCHA library.
+If you get a warning that it is old and incompatible, please ask the maintainer of that theme or plugin to update their version of reCAPTCHA.
+If the warning is that another version will be used by
+Gwolle-GB, and you experience problems when submitting guestbook entries, please tell me on the forums, and also tell me which other plugin you use.

 = What capabilities are needed? =

 For moderating comments you need the capability 'moderate_comments'.